 People desert websites for various reasons.
 If you’re lucky, they’ll come back to finish what they started; if you’re unlucky, they will forget all about it.
-‘Abandoners’ can be hot prospects, andcompanies often invest a lot of time and moneyon retargeting (paid media) and remarketing (sending a series of abandonment recovery emails), to persuade consumers to re-visit their purchases.
+‘Abandoners’ can be hot prospects, andcompanies often invest a lot of time and moneyon retargeting (paid media) and remarketing (sending a series of ), to persuade consumers to re-visit their purchases.

 1. Foot in the Door Technique